 What Kind of Barbecue Sauce Do You Use for Pulled Pork?

-My husband and I really like KC Masterpiece Original BBQ Sauce.
+My husband and I really like KC Masterpiece Original BBQ Sauce in this pulled pork recipe.
 It’s smokey and sweet, with just a little kick.
-However, you can use your favorite brand of barbecue sauce in your pulled pork, with no change to the water content.
+However, you can use your favorite brand of barbecue sauce in your pulled pork with no change to the water content.

-Or if you prefer a homemade sauce, my friend, Alyssa, has an awesome homemade BBQ sauce recipe.
+If you prefer homemade, my friend Alyssa has an awesome homemade BBQ sauce recipe.

 How to Shred Pulled Pork

-Can increase the meat without adding more liquid, just be sure not to fill the pot more than 2/3 full
+I have gotten a number of questions about doubling our reducing the size of the recipe.
+You can increase the meat without adding more liquid, just be sure not to fill the pot more than 2/3 full and make sure there is space around the sides of the pot so that it can come to pressure.

 - 1 to 2 tablespoons vegetable oil